 If we are to realize gains from the creation of new Shariah-compliant financial instruments and incorporation into tax codes, all stakeholders must develop a supportive tax and legal environment, which will provide the impetus to the development of Shariah-compliant products.
 Perhaps Parliament should allow compensation in Sukuk to be treated as interest paid on any bond offering, deductible from taxable income, and exempt from withholding tax.

 We need to tailor Islamic finance models to the needs of Kenyans.
 There is a need to strengthen capacity for domestic supervision, liquidity monitoring, and crisis management.
 It is also vital to constantly evaluate our financial stability, appropriate legal, regulatory, and supervisory frameworks.

 Developing Islamic finance could complement Kenya’s efforts to deepen its conventional financial systems.
 In addition, Islamic financing can also contribute to the development of small and medium enterprises and microfinance activities that are key toward the realization of vision 2030.
 As matters stand in Kenya, we are operating Shariah Banking under waivers from existing Acts of Parliament.

-We should consider borrowing a leaf from our neighbours Uganda who are already a step ahead in implementing necessary legal reforms in Islamic finance.
-The country’s law makers passed the Financial Institutions Amendment Bill 2015 paving way for introduction of Islamic Banking in the country under its own statute.
+We should consider borrowing a leaf from our neighbors Uganda who are already a step ahead in implementing necessary legal reforms in Islamic finance.
+The country’s lawmakers passed the Financial Institutions Amendment Bill 2015 paving way for the introduction of Islamic Banking in the country under its own statute.